enmasseio/hypertimer/README.md

 A hypertimer can run in two modes:

-- Run at a continuous rate, at a faster, slower, or the same pace as real-time.
+- paced: time proceeds at a continuous, configurable rate.
-- Run discrete events, jumping from event to event.
+- unpaced: run as fast as possible, jumping from event to event.

-The mode of a hypertimer can be configured via the option `rate`, which can be a positive number to run in at a continuous pace, or the string `'discrete-event'` to run discrete events.
+Hypertimer as configuration options to set pacing, rate, time, and determinism of the timer.

 ```js
 // create a hypertimer running ten times faster than real-time